jcolag/silver-bat-01-seeking-refuge/text/17-party.md

 "You're too kind, Eebee.
 I'm blushing!"

 "But, more importantly, are you blushing too much to compliment my new jacket?"
-I jump back a step and smoothe the jacket out.
+I jump back a step and smooth the jacket out.

 She laughs.
 "Oh, yes, that's very fancy, Eebee.
 Speaking of fancy things, I never had the chance to ask you why you were in my old neighborhood, back on your birthday?
 I heard some rumors that Wooster Amalgamated was setting up some sort of cooperative trust for the residents, but that doesn't sound like the family business you've been railing against for so long."
 She does the little angry hand motion to indicate me railing against my parents, and I'm back to a world where my blood runs cold.
 I have to think fast.